 After some quick self-examination (after all, I am a massage therapist) my suspicions were confirmed: My problem wasn’t back pain.
 It was hip pain.
 I had managed to overwork my gluteus maximus muscle, a.k.a. my “glute max”.

 Muscles are engines within the body which enable us to produce movement.
 Every movement that we do is the result of the work of one or more muscles.
 The gluteus maximus is a large (i.e. powerful) muscle whose main task is hip extension.
 Extending our hips is how we lift, and that’s what I was doing – and overdoing – when I was shovelling my driveway.

 Is your low back painful?
+Is it really low back or hip pain?
 To shed some light on the problem, try this: